sa-mm/article.css/README.md

 - Add automatic page numbering;
 - Figure out page breaks in CSS;
+- Place image caption above the image
+	- Doesn't look possible in CSS; requires placing `figcaption` above the content, which would mean adjusting the HTML from Pandoc.
 - Improve page layout (find `article.cls` defaults)
 - Investigate footnotes (probably impossible, but worth a check)
 - Check that MathML output works.